vesoft-inc/nebula-docs/docs-1.1/nebula-exchange/use-exchange/ex-ug-import-hive.md

 - Hadoop 2.9.2, deployed in the Pseudo-Distributed mode

+- HIVE 2.3.7, with MySQL 8.0.22

-- Nebula Graph v1.1.0, deployed with Docker Compose.
+- Nebula Graph v1.2.0, deployed with Docker Compose.
 For more information, see [Deploy Nebula Graph with Docker Compose](https://github.com/vesoft-inc/nebula-docker-compose "Click to go to GitHub").

 ## Prerequisites